idossha/TI-CSC_loader/README.md

    - On Unix systems (Linux/macOS), use the provided starter bash script:
      ```sh
      bash compose-loader.sh   # Recommended.
-     bash img-loader.sh       # A single large image which contains everything.
+     bash img-loader.sh       # A single large image which contains everything. not maintained anymore.
      ```

-    - On Windows systems, there are a few options, the following is reccomanded:
+#### On Windows systems, there are a few options, the following is recommended:

 1. Install Ubuntu environment from Windows Store
 2. Git clone `TI-CSC_loader` to ubuntu
-3. Install docker engine:
+3. Install docker engine within ubuntu:

 ```bash
 # Add Docker's official GPG key: